Verdone/Verdone/README.md

 ### Hi there 👋

 My name is Giuliano and I'm from Canada.
-I am seeking a Summer 2024 internship as I pursue my B.Eng in Software Engineering at Concordia University.

 <hr>